roshanpurohit/Anime-Search-and-Random-Recommendation/README.md

-# Random Anime recommendation,search engine and watch list keeper.
+# Anime search and Random Recommendation with watch list feature.

 A website  hosted on GitHub pages https://roshanpurohit.github.io/random-anime-recommendation-and-search-list/ for keeping track of anime you want to watch with random suggestions.